hassandiv/onboarding-v2/README.md

 ## Onboarding Survey App
 * React Application for Onboarding Survey.
 * Frontend in React JS, HTML and CSS3.
-* Backend in Node JS, Express and mongoDB.
+* Backend in Node JS, Express and mongoDB Atlas.
 * Demo for the app: https://codesandbox.io/s/crazy-voice-lh0tk

 ## Screenshots